Jimmie Soto

 Deputy Director

 Tammy is the Deputy Director for ILCKC.
 Tammy attended Phoenix University while majoring in Accounting and Finance.
-Tammy is currently attending the University of Arizona Global Campus to obtain her Master’s in Business Administration.
+Tammy is currently attending the University of Phoenix to obtain her Master’s in Business Administration.
 Tammy has worked in the accounting field for many years gaining a vast knowledge in the public and private accounting sectors.
 Combining expertise in Accounting, Finance, Management, and Human Resources Tammy brings a broad experience range to the ILCKC.

 Santeri Salomaki